MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container_ecosystem.md

 # Building a Container Ecosystem #

-Windows containers are a small component of a large container ecosystem.
-As part of our open and ecosystem oriented approach, we’re working across industry to deliver developer choice at each layer of the solution stack.
+Windows containers are a key component of a large container ecosystem.
+We’re working across the industry to deliver developer choice at each layer of the solution stack.

-The larger container ecosystem provides ways to manage containers, share containers, develop apps that run in containers, and even orchestrate resource division across many containers.
+The container ecosystem provides ways to manage containers, share containers and develop apps that run in containers.

 ![](media/containerEcosystem.png)